-Program Administration: \$70,964
+Program Administration: \$55,357

 These funds will be used by the City to ensure that all other funded projects are properly managed and fully comply with all federal laws and regulations governing the use of CDBG funds.
-Funds will also go toward the development of plans and reports, a weatherization project, and citizen outreach.
+Funds will also go toward the development of plans, reports, and citizen outreach.